 - Power outlets are under the lid on top of the podium.
 Do not use the network ports in this compartment, they are not active.

-- Windows laptops: you must press the blue function key (Fn) in combination with one of the numbered function keys (CRT/LCD) to detect the projector.
-The numbered function key will vary by laptop make/model.
+- Windows laptops: on the laptop's keyboard press the blue function key (Fn) in combination with one of the numbered function keys (CRT/LDC) to have it detect the projector.
+The numbered function key varies by laptop make/model.

 - Macintosh laptops: Open System Preferences (from the Apple menu), then select Displays, and then Detect Monitor.
 Once the projector is detected, the laptop’s screen will project.
-NOTE: Macintosh laptops require an additional DVI to VGA adapter to connect, and these are not provided on the podium.
+NOTE: Macs may require an additional DVI to VGA adapter to connect, they are not provided on the podium.

-- Use the laptop as desired.
-Volume can be controlled on both the Touch Panel and your laptop.
+- Use the connected laptop as desired.
+Volume can be controlled on both the touch panel and your laptop.